Political views of J. K. Rowling: Asexual people

+On International Asexuality Day (IAD) 2025, Rowling posted a IAD infographic by Switchboard accompanied by a sentence framing it as “fake oppression day”.
+She contrasted gay people getting killed in homophobic countries with asexuals, whom she described as straight people uninterested in sex just getting "ignored to death”.
+She incorporated "gender activists" and their "trans agenda" in her argument, and also described how, in her view, excluding people who merely dislike sex from "the gay category" was stigmatized.
+She also argued that asexual people couldn't determine whether they belong to the heterosexual or gay sexuality if they don't experience sexual attraction, confusing asexuality with aromanticism.

+In response to her IAD statements, Tyger Songbird from LGBTQ Nation pointed out that asexuals do suffer discrimination and described several aspects of acephobia such as dehumanization, intimate violence and conversion therapy.
+Maïlis Rey-Bethbeder from Le Parisien framed said statements as hostile towards the asexual community and noted that 12% of French people identify as asexuals, Lola Uguen form Elle had similar arguments.
+Fiona Ward and Hannah Madlener from Glamour DE specified that asexuality does exist.
+Federico Boni from Gay.it argued JKR's statements on asexuals were fueling misinformation.

+Yasmin Benoit, an asexual activist who co-created International Asexuality Day, stated that “A lot of people’s introduction [to International Asexuality Day] has now been through JK Rowling hating on it” and noted she was seeing a negative conversation about asexuality in spaces where it was previously absent, stating that Rowling “hijacked the occasion” and describing her views as "acephobia".

+Rowling's views on asexuality have also been described as related to her views on transgender people, also members of the LGBTQ community.

 Eating disorders

 In 2006, Rowling criticised skinny models, describing that their "only function in the world appears to be supporting the trade in overpriced handbags and rat-sized dogs".
 She condemned societal beauty standards in "this skinny-obsessed world" and magazine covers that feature people who are "either seriously ill or suffering from an eating disorder".

 Rowling was criticised both for her comments on underweight people—hoping her daughters would not become "empty-headed, self-obsessed, emaciated clones"—and for the portrayal of overweight people in Harry Potter; Rowling responded that Harry Potter characters who are "on the plumper side" include "several of my most important, admirable and lovable characters".

 Abortion

-In 2017, Rowling expressed her opposition to the Mexico City Policy, when it was reinstated by Donald Trump, and said that she supported abortion rights, especially in underdeveloped countries.
+In 2017, Rowling expressed her opposition to the Mexico City Policy, which blocked US government support for international organisation that provided abortion counseling, when the policy was reinstated by Donald Trump, and said that she supported abortion rights, especially in underdeveloped countries.
+In 2022, she said she thinks all women should have the right to "safe, legal abortion should they wish to terminate a pregnancy."

-Other

-Amnesty International

-Rowling's employment at Amnesty International made her realise that "imagination is what allows us to empathise with people who have suffered horribly and to act on their behalf."
-The danger of inaction, Rowling said, comes from people who "prefer not to exercise their imaginations at all."

-Environment

-Rowling was recognised in 2007 with the Canadian Order of the Forest after demanding that her books be printed on "eco-friendly" papers.

-In 2008, Rowling blocked the Finnish publication of her latest Harry Potter novel on paper from Finland because it lacked the ecologically friendly certification she favours.